textileio/powergate/cli-docs/pow/pow_data_stage.md

 ## pow data stage

-Temporarily stage data in the Hot layer in preparation for applying a cid storage config
+Temporarily stage data in Hot Storage in preparation for applying a cid storage config

 ### Synopsis

-Temporarily stage data in the Hot layer in preparation for applying a cid storage config
+Temporarily stage data in Hot Storage in preparation for applying a cid storage config

 ```
 pow data stage [path|url] [flags]